fanny-yang/pandoc-markdown/readme.md

 # Installation needs for using pandoc

+You can use pandoc to convert any `.md` file to LaTex or beamer based `.pdf` and `.html`

 These are instructions that work on Linux Ubuntu and should easily be transferable to Mac.

-You can use pandoc to convert any `.md` file to LaTex or beamer based `.pdf` and `.html`
+For Windows more of it will probably be done outside the command line.
+If you run into trouble, the main things to make sure are

+- matching versions of the different packages with pandoc
+- paths contain the packages

 ## For simple notes in latex

 Relevant files are all in `latex` folder

 1. Install the newest `pandoc` and `pandoc-citeproc` version  [here](https://pandoc.org/installing.html#linux).
 Note: For Linux absolutely use the debian package, do not `sudo apt-get install`, it's outdated!
+2. Copy pre-built executable `pandoc-crossref` release corresponding to your pandoc version [available here](https://github.com/lierdakil/pandoc-crossref/releases) to one of the folders in your `path` (determine those folders using: `echo $PATH`)
 2. Install `python-pandocfilters` using `pip install` or `apt-get install` (for Linux)
 3. For labeling and crossreferencing, use the Python pandoc filters by [Michael Faerber](https://github.com/01mf02/pandocfilters) with syntax [here](http://gedenkt.at/blog/scientific-pandoc/)